vkola-lab/jad2024/README.md

 4. Analyze graph level metrics to determine differences between pMCI and sMCI groups

 ## I. MRI Processing Pipeline
-In the folder mri_processing you will find all MRI processing code.
+In the folder mri_processing you will find all MRI processing code. <br>
 A. This code will provide all the steps nessesary to take MRI images which has been aligned to the Neuromorphometrics regional atlas and generate 142 individual .nii files of each brain region.
 These files represent a binary mask of that brain region.

 ![Screenshot 2023-05-09 at 2 08 00 PM](https://github.com/vkola-lab/mci_mri_graph/assets/90205073/891528e6-c94f-4c56-9717-bfac9d58bf16)